ajg7/bible_web_scrapper/README.md

 python ./src/window.py
 ```

-2; type a book of the Bible in top input box
+2. Type a book of the Bible in top input box

-3; type only one verse in the bottom input box
+3. Type only one verse in the bottom input box